-Hexagon defends delay in disclosing CEO investigation
+Hexagon CEO was under arrest during results call, investors unaware

 "On the basis of that we will now be asking the company questions about what deliberations they had ...
 We have a continuing dialogue with the company and the company is aware that it will need to provide information about this."

-(Additional reporting by Mia Shanley; Editing by Niklas Pollard and Keith Weir)
+Additional reporting by Mia Shanley; Editing by Niklas Pollard, Keith Weir and Mark Potter